 Existing ESA students are considered "renewing students" and do not need to reapply.
 Any funds remaining at the end of the school year will roll over, provided the renewal contract is signed.

-Contracts will be sent via email through EchoSign® and can be electronically signed with AdobeSign®.
+Contracts will be sent via email through an electronic signing option.
+EchoSign® and can be electronically signed with AdobeSign®.

 Once the ESA program receives the renewal contract and any required documents, an email confirmation will be sent.